‘Growing up is hell’

 “There are so many inspired moments in Hellbender that left me in absolute awe.
 The Adams Family has such a unique, singular voice that aches through their work and Hellbender benefits from it immensely.
 Every element from the familial to the occult works in tandem with each other to create a spellbinding work of horror that is revelatory.”
 Tilt

-” …there is some fairly well-done gore late in the film.
-And, if I hadn’t been bored well past the point of not caring the ending probably would have carried a punch.
+” …if I hadn’t been bored well past the point of not caring the ending probably would have carried a punch.
 Unfortunately, the Adams Family made Hellbender’s burn too slow and got so carried away with the stylish visuals and musical interludes that I had checked out long before that point.”
 Voices from the Balcony

 Hellbender had its world premiere at the Fantasia International Film Festival.